 That's why I'm so revved about the data on HIIT and weight training.
 In their review article, "The Physiology of Fat Loss," professors of Exercise Science at the University of New Mexico (UNM) lay it on the line: high-intensity interval training (HIIT) and weight lifting are the best ways to lose fat, change your body comp to muscle, and turn yourself into that lean, mean fitness machine.

-I’ve already researched and compiled all the important data, made the comparisons, and I’m about to show you the best equipment for your home gym.
-But first, let’s look at the method behind my genius:
+I've already researched and compiled all the important data, made the comparisons, and I'm about to show you the best equipment for your home gym.
+But first, let's look at the method behind my madness and break it down.

 HIIT It Big

 You can't live at the gym, but if you set up your home gym, you can train throughout the day and week.
 You don't need a ton of equipment, you need to up those intervals.

 How HIIT Workouts Work

 This is the beauty of a consistent workout, according to "The Physiology of Fat Loss":